 Useful tips for travellers who wanted to visit Hokkaido:

 - Rent a car.
 Japan is known as a country that has one of the best public transport in the world but Hokkaido is different.
 Hokkaido is like one big island means those pretty flowers field that you see on Instagram is not easily accessible by train.
 There’s a bus as an alternative option but there’s the language barrier problem.
 If you travel with a group of 3 or more, renting a car would save you more time and money.
 Plus since Japan drives on the left it is especially easy for Malaysian to adapt.
 AND, don’t forget to rent the one with English navigation system.

 - I would say that the best season to visit Hokkaido is in summer around (June to August ) because the weather is just nice.
 Not too hot but not exactly cold either.

-- Please do a research before coming here.
-A lot of halal restaurants that listed on the internet are closed for good.
+- Please do research before coming here.
+A lot of halal restaurants listed on the internet are closed for good.
 Fortunately, we did our research before.
 And talking about restaurants, there’s this one sushi place called Choisu that is so good.
 I’m sad that there’s no Choisu branch in Himeji.

 This place has the best salmon sushi that I have ever tasted

 - Be careful of the jaywalkers.
 Unlike the rest of Japan who is more strict with rules, in Hokkaido, the people there are more like Malaysian. 😂